Huhngoku/ADVOCATE/README.md

-# Deadlock Detector Go: Dynamic Analysis of Message Passing Go Programs
+# Dynamic Analysis of Message Passing Go Programs

 Warning: The code, particularly the instrumenter, contains multiple bug which means, that the analyzer can only run with manual corrections.